What is Japan's pathway to limit global warming to 1.5°C?

 Decarbonising the industry sector

 Industry accounted for a quarter of Japan’s GDP in 2020, most notably the manufacturing sector which was responsible for 20% of GDP.
-Japan’s largest exports are general machinery and transport equipment.1 When considering both industrial energy use and industrial process emissions, Japan’s industrial sector was responsible for 32% of total emissions excluding LULUCF in 2021.
+Japan’s largest exports are general machinery and transport equipment.1 When considering both industrial energy use and industrial process emissions, Japan’s industrial sector accounted for 30% of total emissions excluding LULUCF in 2022.

 Japan's energy mix in the industry sector